Often adopting an interdisciplinary perspective across the social sciences, the department’s research can be grouped into four key themes:

 Supervisors: Dr A Teti, Dr D Toke, Dr R Vij

 Applicants to the PhD and MRes must provide a detailed research proposal and two academic references from their most recent academic institution.
-Applicants are strongly advised to contact potential supervisors before making an application.

 Please see PhD Supervision which details our research interests and our leaflet: Guidelines for writing a Research Proposal.